mrocklin/thesis/sympy-inference.md

 ### Implementation in SymPy

-*Disclaimer: while I develop the underlying inference engine I am not its originator - this is not a contribution of mine*

 #### A set of predicates

 A set of predicates is collected inside the singleton object, `Q`